joeypiccola/homelab/terraform/aws_iot_timestream/readme.md

 # aws_iot_timestream

 This module is a work in progress.
+Really, lots of resource defaults and other hard-coded values.

 Current functionally in `aws_iot_topic_rule` is not yet built, see [issue #19904](https://github.com/hashicorp/terraform-provider-aws/issues/19904).

 Use this module to create an AWS IoT Core MQTT topic that forwards messages to AWS Timestream.